anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

     - (TOU +0, WIL -0)
     - You don't test morale and cannot be demoralized.
     - Test DR16 Will or spend an Omen to withdraw from combat.

-- Bulwark
-    -
-    -

-- Masochist
-    - (HP +3, WILL +1)
-    - Losing more than half your max hp in a fight gives you a extra action.
-    - Morale tests that are caused by pain are always successful.

-- Axe Warden
-    - (AGI +1, STR +1)
-    - Test DR12 Strength to disarm someone with your axe, warpick, polearm or scyth.
-DR16 to use this instead of a defense test.
-    - Attacking the environment doesn't damage your weapon.

-- Baned hunter
-    - (-1 STR, +1 WILL)
-    - Your blood when spilled travels towards the nearest Impure, Unclean, or Heavily Wounded creature.
-    - Eating the Fresh Heart of an Unclean creature restores your Power, up to 4+Will max.
-    - You cannot regain Power by resting.

 - Shaman
     - (PRE +0, WIL +2)